anassri/All-A-Bot/README.md

 ))}
 ```

-It uses the `botsMatchingQuery` variable that is saved in local state to then re-render the list of bots in case the user searches for a particular bot.
+It uses the `botsMatchingQuery` variable that is saved to the local state to  re-render the list of bots in case the user searches for a particular bot.
 The component will rely on updates to the local state instead of firing off a new fetch request to the server everytime a user searches for a bot.

 The code below shows what the `ListItem` component does: